 - 1″ (25mm) wide elastic, 27 inches or so

-Because I made the pattern for knits and this is a woven fabric, I had to increase the pattern width a little.
+Because I made the original shorts pattern for knits and this is a woven fabric, I had to increase the pattern width a little.
+(You won’t need to do this is using the purchased Barton Shorts pattern, which is sized for woven.)
 To do this I cut a straight, vertical line on each pattern piece and spread it apart 1/4″.
 Since you have 4 pieces (2 fronts and 2 backs) this increases the total pattern width 1″.
-Incidentally this is also the slash and spread method of grading patterns – so this is how you would grade the shorts pattern if you’re not the same size as me.
 For more information on slash and spread grading, check out this post.

 If you’re going up in size more than a couple inches, you should also add about 1/4″ in length for each 1 inch wider you’re making these.
 So you’ll cut the pattern into 4 pieces.
 Like this: